silver13/h8mini-acro/README.md

 #####Devo tx:
 Channels work as intended except the rate/expert channel which is always on.
 Dynamic trims are not used, and trims should not be required.

+###11.01.16 changes
+* fix for the incorrect clock setting
+* running at 48Mhz now
+* added the new gyro to the gyro check
+* pid values are a bit different to account for the timing changes

 ###31.10.15 changes
 * fixed loop time interaction with pid d term